gixlg/gixlg.github.io/_posts/2019-02-27-i-m-a-developer-i-love-automation.md

 layout: post
 title: "I'm a developer, I love automation"
 image: images/post-images/automation/automation.gif
-excerpt: "Have you ever repeat same operation over and over?
-In this blog post we'll see how automate some task to extract information from some mails with Google App Script and some APIs."
+excerpt: "Have you ever repeat the same operation over and over?
+In this blog post, we'll see how to automate some task to extract information from some emails with Google App Script and some APIs."
 tags:
   - AppScript
   - Google